mauricioaniche/mauricioaniche.github.io/research.md

 _TU Delft MSc students_: Are you looking for thesis ideas on these topics?
 Message me.

-## Code quality and software refactoring
+## Software maintenance and refactoring

 Lots of research have been focusing on high-level quality measurements, such as coupling and cohesion in object-oriented systems.